Segundo Mesa Castillo

-Posters & Accepted Abstracts: J Infec Dis Treat
+Posters & Accepted Abstracts: Arch Cancer Res

-Results: In these studies we have observed within the nuclei of neurons the presence of complete and incomplete viral particles that reacted in positive form with antibodies to herpes simplex hominis type I [HSV1] virus, and mitochondria alterations.
+Results: In these studies, we have observed the presence of complete and incomplete viral particles within the nuclei of neurons, that reacted in positive form with antibodies to herpes simplex hominis type I [HSV1] virus, and mitochondria alterations .

 Conclusion: The importance of these findings can have practical applications in the prevention of the illness keeping in mind its direct relation to the aetiology and physiopathology of schizophrenia.
 A study of the gametes or the amniotic fluid cells in women at risk of having a schizophrenic offspring is considered.
 Of being observed the same alterations that those observed previously in the cells of the brain of the studied foetuses, it would intend to these women in risk of having a schizophrenia descendant, previous information of the results, the voluntary medical interruption of the pregnancy or an early anti HSV1 viral treatment as preventive measure of the later development of the illness.